hossein-vejdani/fruits/README.md

 ### Frontend

-Go to frontend directory and open termainl
+Go to frontend directory and open terminal

 Then make sure to install the dependencies: